Brandon Stirling Baker: Biography

-San Francisco Ballet, The Australian Ballet, Dutch National Ballet, Hong Kong Ballet, Finnish National Ballet, Berlin Staatsballet, Joffrey Ballet, Pacific Northwest Ballet, Houston Ballet, Boston Ballet, Semperoper Ballet Dresden, Alvin Ailey American Dance Theater, Cincinnati Ballet, Pennsylvania Ballet, Dance Theater of Harlem, Paul Taylor Dance Company, and Opera Philadelphia.
-Baker has designed over 30 premieres world-wide for choreographer Justin Peck, and works frequently with choreographers Jamar Roberts and William Forsythe.

-In 2019, Baker received the prestigious Knight of Illumination Award for his lighting of Justin Peck's Reflections at the Houston Ballet.
+San Francisco Ballet, The Australian Ballet, Dutch National Ballet, Hong Kong Ballet, Finnish National Ballet, Berlin Staatsballet, Joffrey Ballet, Pacific Northwest Ballet, Houston Ballet, Boston Ballet, Semperoper Ballet Dresden, Alvin Ailey American Dance Theater, Compañía Nacional de Danza, Cincinnati Ballet, Pennsylvania Ballet, Dance Theater of Harlem, Paul Taylor Dance Company, Nashville Ballet, BalletMet, and Opera Philadelphia.
+Baker has designed over 30 premieres worldwide for choreographer Justin Peck, and works frequently with choreographers Jamar Roberts and William Forsythe.
+He received a 2019 Knight of Illumination award for his work on Justin Peck's Reflections at the Houston Ballet.

-Mr. Baker studied at the California Institute of the Arts, Royal Scottish Academy of Music & Drama in Glasgow, Scotland, and the Yale School of Drama as a Special Research Fellow.
+Baker studied at the California Institute of the Arts, Royal Scottish Academy of Music & Drama in Glasgow, Scotland, and the Yale School of Drama as a Special Research Fellow.

+Educator

+Baker is a lecturer of design at the David Geffen School of Drama at Yale University and previously served on the faculty of Vassar College.